guardian/price-migration-engine/docs/the-journey-of-a-cohort-item.md

 observe it, then it's also ok to double check them.
 If the sub has a confirmed empty invoice preview (for instance because the rate plans are expired but the subscription was not cancelled), then it can manually be moved to `ExcludedFromMigration`, or better, cancelled and then manually moved (back) to `ZuoraCancellation`.
-If on the other hand it was a mis-classification then the item should be put in `ReadyForEstimation`.
+If on the other hand it was a mis-classification then the item should be put back in `ReadyForEstimation`.
 Consequently, the ideal situation is a migration without `EstimationStepEmptyZuoraInvoicePreview` which indicates that either it never happened or any occurrence of it was double-checked by the steward(s).

-Note that there was another way to deal with `EstimationStepEmptyZuoraInvoicePreview`, which would simply be to teach the engine to retry those items later (for instance a day), but then we would need to encode a counter so that it gives up after a certain number of days, but Pascal estimated that this full automation, for an event very rare wasn't worth the (heavy) extra cost in the design of the estimation Handler.
+Note that there was another way to deal with `EstimationStepEmptyZuoraInvoicePreview`, which would simply be to teach the engine to retry those items later (for instance a day later), but then we would need to encode a counter so that it gives up after a certain number of days, but Pascal estimated that this full automation, for an event extremely rare wasn't worth the (heavy) extra cost in the design of the estimation Handler.

 ### Processing Lambdas